Editor’s Note: This post was updated on August 9, 2018, for accuracy and comprehensiveness. It was originally published on November 20, 2017.

-Here’s some evidence to support that: on the same amount of energy deficit, research participants lost the same amount of weight and fat on a high meal frequency plan as a low frequency plan.
+Here’s some evidence to support that: on the same amount of energy deficit, research participants lost the same amount of weight and fat on a high meal frequency plan as a low-frequency plan.

 That’s not to say meal frequency doesn’t matter; it does, as you’ve seen throughout this article.
-Under a low calorie diet, people eating two meals per day lost more weight than those eating six per day.
-But without an energy deficit, neither high or low frequency eating groups lose weight.
+Under a low-calorie diet, people eating two meals per day lost more weight than those eating six per day.
+But without an energy deficit, neither high or low-frequency eating groups lose weight.

 As with any routine change or lifestyle intervention you try, there’s a possibility of unintended consequences with altering meal frequency to try to achieve your body composition goals.

 During normal conditions, protein contributes minimally to energy production.
-But after extended periods without eating when carbohydrate and fat stores have been broken down, protein is broken down in greater quantities to provide energy.
+But after extended periods without eating, when carbohydrate and fat stores have been broken down, protein is broken down in greater quantities to provide energy.

-On the other hand, in resistance trained men, a fasting strategies like IF may not cause a loss of muscle mass.
+On the other hand, in resistance trained men, fasting strategies like IF may not cause a loss of muscle mass.

-The jury is still out as to whether fasting and reducing meal frequency impacts muscle mass.
+The jury is still out as to whether fasting and reducing meal frequency impact muscle mass.
 In the study on resistance trained men who did not lose muscle, they consumed substantial quantities of protein each day, potentially warding off and muscle mass loss.

 Meals affect your physiology, and your diet has a major impact on your body composition.
-Altering your eating frequency can affect your ability to reach your body composition goals, since meals affect metabolic rate, gut hormones, and satiety.
+Altering your eating frequency can affect your ability to reach your body composition goals since meals affect metabolic rate, gut hormones, and satiety.